Target Center: Concerts

-MMA & professional wrestling
+MMA and professional wrestling

-WWE has held many events at this venue and is best known for SummerSlam 1999, Judgment Day 2005, Bragging Rights 2010, Elimination Chamber 2014, TLC: Tables, Ladders & Chairs 2017 & TLC: Tables, Ladders & Chairs 2019.
+WWE has held many events at this venue and is best known for SummerSlam 1999, Judgment Day 2005, Bragging Rights 2010, Elimination Chamber 2014, TLC: Tables, Ladders & Chairs 2017 and TLC: Tables, Ladders & Chairs 2019.
+Notably, the venue held both the Raw and Smackdown tribute shows commemorating the life and career of Eddie Guerrero after his death in November 2005.